 Mediation is not for everyone.
 Your spouse may use the mediation process to continually delay and stall the process to avoid paying any support.
 If negotiations are not in good faith, then mediation will ultimately fail.
 In that case, you must have an attorney at the ready who is familiar with your situation.

 If you are starting the process of working with a mediator, contact Tracy Duell-Cazes, a state bar association certified family law specialist.
 Tracy will work with you throughout the mediation process to ensure that you are negotiating in a way that will protect you and serve your family.
-While Tracy is not present during the mediation sessions, you will know that you have her guidance and experience behind.
-Fill out our contact form to schedule a free consultation.
+While Tracy is not present during the mediation sessions, you will know that you have her guidance and experience behind you.

 1530 The Alameda, Suite 108

 TDC Family Law serves the entire state of California for Contempt of Court and Private Settlement Judge & Mediation